core-wg/cacheable-oscore/draft-amsuess-core-cachable-oscore.md

   Otherwise, how would a proxy forwarding the Ticket Request to a multicast-notification network learn the relevant token?

   (The client shouldn't really trust the server's statement about the requests' equivalence anyway).

+* Is "deterministic encryption" something worthwhile to consider in COSE?

+  COSE would probably specify something more elaborate for the KDF (the current KDF round is the pairwise mode's;
+  COSE would probably run through KDF with a KDF context structure).

+  COSE would give a header parameter name to the Request-Hash (which for the purpose of OSCORE deterministic requests would put back into Request-Hash by extending the option compression function across the two options).

+  Conceptually, they should align well, and the implementation changes are likely limited to how the KDF is run.

 # Unsorted further ideas